lucianoayres/modelzilla/README.md

 ```

 If any hiccups happen, just double-check the Modelfile syntax and make sure it’s all in order.

+## Using Nino with Ollama

+You can use [**Nino**](https://github.com/lucianoayres/nino-cli) to interact more freely with Ollama models, allowing for enhanced flexibility and a streamlined experience in running language models.
+Nino interacts smoothly with the Ollama server directly from the command line, without entering interactive mode.
+With Nino, you can send prompts directly to the models, analyze images, and save outputs easily.

+To learn more about **Nino** and how it can simplify your interaction with Ollama models, visit the [Nino CLI repository](https://github.com/lucianoayres/nino-cli).

 ## Default Model